 “To the curious incident of the dog in the nighttime.”

 “That was the curious incident,” remarked Sherlock Holmes. — Arthur Conan Doyle, 1892

 It’s a matter of where we put our attention.

-That Sherlock Holmes quote is from the story called "Silver Blaze," about a racehorse that went missing.
-Holmes knew that it was an inside job because the dog at the stable didn't react to whomever took the horse.
+That Sherlock Holmes quote is from the story called “Silver Blaze,” about a racehorse that went missing.
+Holmes knew that it was an inside job because the dog at the stable didn’t react to whoever took the horse.
 It was his attention to the details — no one told him they heard a dog barking — that allowed him to make the conclusion he did.